seeess1/seeess1.github.io/projects.md

 <h1>Data engineering</h1>

 Up until September 2020, I was a data engineer at a Brooklyn-based startup called [Topos](https://topos.com/), where we specialized in making maps.

+# Revise
+To make our maps, we worked with all kinds of data: demographic stats from the US Census, business metadata, vehicular traffic counts, restaurant reviews, and a lot more.
+My job as a data engineer was to collect all the data, clean it, and generate new metrics for our data science and front end teams.

 Here are a few of our projects:
 <br>
 <br>
 <h3>COVID-19 Compiler</h3>